mgonto/restangular/README.md

 So, why not use it?
 If you've never heard of them, by using Restangular, you could start using them.
 Trust me, you're never going to give them up after this!

+# Supported Angular's version

+Restangular supports both 1.0.X and 1.1.X up to versions 1.0.7 and 1.1.5.

+When using Restangular with 1.1.X you get the following extra features:
+* You can send custom headers using the `headers` parameter in all API calls
+* You can use the `setHttpDefault` configuration method to set some $http defaults like `{cache: true}`

+Also, when using Restangular with version >= 1.1.4, in case you're using Restangular inside a callback not handled by Angular, you've to wrap this all request with a `$scope.apply` to make it work or you need to run one extra `$digest` manually.
+Check out https://github.com/mgonto/restangular/issues/71

 # Server Frameworks

 This server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily: